-The newest dust emission algorithm was developed for use over North America based upon climatological satellite observations of airborne dust.
+The second dust emission algorithm was developed for use over North America based upon climatological satellite observations of airborne dust.

 This second procedure is also invoked by setting the namelist parameter ICHEM=3 in the file SETUP.CFG and the potential dust emission points are also defined in the input CONTROL file by the two additional fields after the release height: the threshold friction velocity and the dust emission factor, the product of the soil dust density and emission area.

 - In the revised dust emission algorithm, the threshold friction velocity and emission factors vary for each location and dust locations are predefined by month based upon a climatology of dust sources developed from satellite data.
 In this approach, the dust emissions are defined by:

 where the positive value in the threshold friction velocity field (cm/s) triggers the use of the new algorithm.
 The second field in the CONTROL file is the product of the soil-dust density (K) and emission area (A).

 - To configure the model, sample monthly control files are provided for the continental U.S. or all global locations.
 The threshold velocities tabulated in the continental and global files were derived from different meteorological data sources.